 If you or a loved one have been charged with DUI in Orange County, you need an experienced DUI attorney to protect your rights and freedoms and limit the consequences.

-Call The Law Offices of Bryan R. Kazarian at (855) 918-4253 today to set up a free consultation with an attorney who can advise you on the next steps in protecting your rights.
+Call The Law Offices of Bryan R. Kazarian at (855) 918-4253 today to set up a consultation with an attorney who can advise you on the next steps in protecting your rights.

 “Bryan is a miracle worker, his reputation goes beyond making slim to nothing chances, almost impossible… Possible.
 I highly recommend Bryan for any obstacle or unfortunate bind you get yourself into.
 You won’t regret it…”